Job Code: MPI-Halle-PhD-NINT

 - You are an effective team player that excels in a fast-paced, highly dynamic, interdisciplinary and international environment

 - Fixed-term 3-year contract

 - Can be emailed as a single pdf file to firstname.lastname@example.org with reference to MPI-Halle-PhD-NINT.

 - The application package consists of:

 - Statement of research (1 to 2 pages)

 - Contact information of two references

-- A candidate seeking the University of Toronto Ph.D. degree must also submit the application following the procedure in the Department of Electrical and Computer Engineering and gain admission to the University of Toronto.
-Please note deadlines and any additional requirements (i.e., language proficiency, coursework, qualifying exam). [link]
+- A candidate seeking the University of Toronto Ph.D. degree must also submit the application following the procedure in the Department of Electrical and Computer Engineering and be admitted to University of Toronto.
+Please note the deadlines and any requirements (i.e., language proficiency, coursework, qualifying exam). [link]

 - A candidate seeking the TU-Berlin Ph.D. degree should follow the procedure described here under “Individual Program”.
 Additional information and forms relevant to Electrical Engineering and Computer Science (Faculty IV) are available here.